Roseanne Barr’s TV Daughter Sara Gilbert Reportedly Vows Never To Work With Her Again

 The plug has been pulled on the sitcom revival in response to Barr’s racist Twitter comments.
 According to a previous report by the Inquisitr, Barr’s remarks have now cost her, and the entire cast of Roseanne, the second season of their newly rebooted show.

-Sara Gilbert, who had recently reprised her role as Darlene on ABC‘s Rosanne Reboot, and served as an executive producer on the series, was quick to distance herself from the sitcom’s namesake.
+Sara Gilbert, who had recently reprised her role as Darlene on ABC’s Rosanne reboot, and served as an executive producer on the series, was quick to distance herself from the sitcom’s namesake.
 After reading the remarks of her co-star, according to US Weekly, she quickly responded with a tweet of her own.

 “Roseanne’s recent comments about Valerie Jarrett, and so much more, are abhorrent and do not reflect the beliefs of our cast and crew or anyone associated with our show.
 I am disappointed in her actions, to say the least.”